-Pre-Design: Begin Your Journey:
+Outdoor Living Design: Begin Your Journey:

 Plan your requirements and dream ideas by first following these simple OHI Tips to get the plan started.
 Then either take the next steps to ordering on: outdoor-kitchen-cabinets or Simply contact us today and let our specialist team do all the hard work for you!
+Designer Steps:

 The grill is usually the centre piece of your outdoor kitchen design.
 The positioning is a very key feature so it’s an important decision for several reasons including the overall look, the direction of the wind and the course of the Smoker Grills are best located downwind from where your guests will be seated so that they away from the smoke coming from the grill.

 The back of the grill is the “messy” area and less attractive.
 Consider positioning the grill so that the back is hidden to some degree.
 If you plan to have seats around the Kitchen, guests will not want to sit behind the Grill especially when you are grilling.

 The evening breeze and wind should not blow against the back of the grill because it works like an “exhaust pipe”.
 Wind behind the grill makes the grilling temperature uneven.